zwleileen/jobs-matching-app/README.md

 # Project: Jobs Matching App
 This project is about developing a simple React App.
 I have chosen to develop an app on jobs matching using API from The Muse.
-You can try it here: [Emotions Word Game](https://zwleileen.github.io/emotions-word-game/).
+You can try it [here](https://jobsmatching.netlify.app/).

 # Description
 This app allows user to search jobs in Singapore based on a primary criterion i.e. job category.
 The user can then filter the jobs further based on values e.g. joy, creativity, inclusive.